 High-level Test Design

 The process of test design starts with analyzing test requirements.
 Test teams should break down said test requirements into multiple test objectives.
-Afterwards, test cases that share the same test objectives should be grouped into different self-contained test modules.
+Afterward, test cases that share the same test objectives should be grouped into different self-contained test modules.

 The project structure below illustrates how you could group test cases into test modules.
-Structuring your test project like this proves to be superior since it increases maintainability and manageability of your KDT framework.
+Structuring your test project like this proves to be superior since it increases the maintainability and manageability of your KDT framework.

 When choosing a KDT test tool, ensure that it enables you to organize tests in this fashion.
 Test objectives should be clearly documented and linked to test modules and test cases.
 It’s a plus if the tool also stores these test items as objects in a database so that you could create customized reports on test development progress and make the project’s health visible to all stakeholders.

-Don’t worry if you haven’t covered all test requirements from the start.
+Don’t worry if you haven’t covered all the test requirements from the start.
 With this high-level test design in place, you already got a strong foundation.
-Later on you can come back and add more test cases and test modules if new testing ideas come to mind or new test requirements appear.
+Later on, you can come back and add more test cases and test modules if new testing ideas come to mind or new test requirements appear.
 It’s also not a problem to reorder or move the test cases around to improve the quality of test modules.

 Low-level Test Design